nlhogsten/Helium-Full-Stack/README.md

 2. **Flexibility**:
    - The current structure supports most common use cases
-   - Additional features like versioning would require schema extensions

 3. **Simplicity**:
    - Chose a simpler schema over a more complex normalized one
    - Makes the system easier to understand and maintain
    - Reduces the number of joins needed for common queries

-This architecture provides a solid foundation for a secure, multi-tenant localization system that can scale with your needs while maintaining data integrity and security.

 ## Deployment to Vercel